 Of much greater concern are decisions taken by the SAP BASIS team to not fully implement SAP Solution Manager and or not implement SAP Notes and Packages as they become available.

 Which Project Management Software Do You Need

-Though there are Project Management software solutions available, few provide the functionality of Microsoft Project Enterprise Addition combined with Sharepoint and the SAP Solution Manager.
-Which ever way you decide to go, the fundamental Software Project Management functionality required is well established and when used by experts, works.
+Though there are Project Management software solutions available, all available with extensive features and functions, few provide the functionality of Microsoft Project Enterprise Addition combined with Sharepoint and the SAP Solution Manager.
+Whichever way you decide to go, the fundamental Software Project Management functionality required is well established and when used by experts, works.

 What is most important is knowing what you can and should not do with the software.